 To ICM's knowledge, ICANN has not made any communications from the Australian government or the Danish government public.
-As to the Danish position, however, ICM received an email, promptly copied to ICANN staff (Exhibit C) from Denmark's representative, Sidse Ægidius, which flatly contradicts Dr. Twomey's description:
+With respect to the Danish position, however, ICM received an email (Exhibit C) from Denmark's GAC representative, Sidse Ægidius, which flatly contradicts Dr. Twomey's description: